raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Create triangles using the line tool
+title: Create a triangle using the line tool

 ---